-Interest rate risk in the statements of financial position arises from the potential for a change in interest rates to have an effect on the interest income of the Bank in the current reporting year and future years.
+Interest rate risk in the statements of financial position arises from the potential for a change in interest rates to have an effect on the interest income of the Bank in the current reporting period and future periods.
 Interest rate risk arises from the structure and characteristics of the Bank's assets, liabilities and equity, and in the mismatch in repricing dates of its assets and liabilities.